 For as long as we can remember, pit bulls have been feared and loathed by many members of the public.
 Due to stereotyping, pit bulls have earned a reputation for always displaying aggressive and unpredictable behavior that is widely believed by society and the media.
-Many incidents of pit bulls mauling other dogs or people or turning on their owners have made the news over the years, further embedding the idea that pit bulls are dangerous.
+Many shocking pit bull attacks toward other dogs or people have made the news over the years, further embedding the idea that pit bulls are dangerous.
 Some data even suggests that pit bulls make up only 6% of the population of dogs in the United States, but are responsible for 68% of dog attacks since 1982.
-Another report from the CDC on dog-bite fatalities concluded that pit bulls are responsible for more fatalities than any other breed.
+Another report from the CDC on dog-bite fatalities concluded that pit bull bites are responsible for more fatalities than any other breed.
 Alarmingly, multiple sources suggest that children are most at risk for pit bull attacks.

 No matter how you feel about pit bulls, it’s important to clear up some confusion regarding pit bulls so you can make an educated decision when forming your opinions about the dogs.
 Pit bulls were once beloved family pets, so it’s somewhat shocking to hear many people now view them as if they are public enemy number one.
 Therefore, we wanted to clear up the 5 most controversial opinions about pit bulls.

 There is a common myth that the general public doesn’t actually know how to recognize a pit bull when they see one.
 This is probably unlikely since media coverage of pit bulls is so prevalent and there’s lots of information about pit bulls online and on social media.
 In general, pit bulls are recognized by their square shaped heads and muscular bodies.